Provider Comparison · 2026

 Who Should Choose Avalara

-Avalara is genuinely strong at what it does — it's just designed for a different buyer.
-For a single-entity SMB doing only Germany, you're paying enterprise overhead for a problem that fits on a single Steuerberater desk.
+Avalara is genuinely strong at what it does, it's just designed for a different buyer.
+For a single-entity SMB doing only Germany, you're paying enterprise overhead for a problem that fits on a single tax advisor desk.

 The Honest Tradeoff

-There's no universal "better" between Avalara and Vaytax — the question is which one fits your structure.
+There's no universal "better" between Avalara and Vaytax, the question is which one fits your structure.
 The honest tradeoff: Avalara gives you a globally consistent tax-determination engine with deep ERP integration, at enterprise pricing and a software-platform service model.
-Vaytax gives you a licensed German Steuerberater filing your UStVA every month at SMB pricing, with no integrations and no scale beyond Germany.
+Vaytax gives you a licensed German tax advisor filing your UStVA every month at SMB pricing, with no integrations and no scale beyond Germany.

-If you're filing German VAT for the first time and your turnover is under €5M with a clean catalogue, Vaytax will deliver the same regulatory output as Avalara at a fraction of the cost — and with arguably better quality on the German leg specifically.
+If you're filing German VAT for the first time and your turnover is under €5M with a clean catalogue, Vaytax delivers the same regulatory output as Avalara at SMB pricing, with focused expertise on the German leg specifically.
 If you're a multinational with German VAT as one of 30 jurisdictions and your tax engine has to talk to NetSuite, Avalara is built for you.

 Related guides: